15 New Bridge Street is a set of Specialist Criminal Barristers

 civil, family and criminal law.
 Their work regularly takes them into the following courts and tribunals on the

+in Leicester.
 They have traditional and well supported areas of practice in all centres throughout the Circuit.

 Individual members specialise in commercial and chancery, criminal law, employment and discrimination law,